 I think by now most people have heard of the Great Pacific Garbage Patch, but just to catch you up to speed, it is a giant collection of marine debris (i.e. litter that ends up in our oceans, seas and other large bodies of water) floating around in the North Pacific Ocean.
-The Great Pacific Garbage Patch is probably the most famous, but unfortunately, it is just one of many vortexes of trash where plastics (I’ve talked about this issue before), and other litter end up when they get caught in a gyre (a system of circular ocean currents).
+The Great Pacific Garbage Patch is probably the most famous, but unfortunately, it is just one of many vortexes of trash where plastics (I’ve talked about this issue before), and other litter end up when they get caught in a gyre, which is system of circular ocean currents.

-The actual size of the patch is unknown and a little difficult to estimate since most debris consists of small plastic particles suspended at or just below the surface which is hard to detect by aircraft or satellite.
+The actual size of the patch is unknown and a little difficult to estimate since most debris consists of small plastic particles suspended at, or just below, the surface which is hard to detect by aircraft or satellite.
 That being said, estimates put the size range anywhere from 270,000 square miles to more than 5.8 million square miles.
-Just to put that into perspective, that means best case, the size of this thing is about the size of Texas (which is 268,597 square miles), but it might also be larger than the United States of America (much larger actually, the U.S. is 3.8 million square miles, FYI).
+To put that into perspective, that means best case, the size of this thing is about the size of Texas (which is 268,597 square miles), but it might also be larger than the United States of America (much larger actually, the U.S. is 3.8 million square miles).